PonteIneptique/specifications/Optional-Extensions.md

 | before             | (Either this or "after" required for POST) passage after which the new segment should be inserted | POST |
 | token	             | (May be required) Authentication token for access control	| POST, PUT, DELETE |

 Note that, as in the core Documents specification, one must either provide a "ref" parameter __or__ a pair of "start" and "end" parameters.
 A request cannot combine "ref" with the other two.
-If, say, a "ref" and a "start" are both provided this should trigger an error response.
+If, say, a "ref" and a "start" are both provided this should cause the request to fail.

 Two new parameters are introduced for the extended Documents endpoint: "after" and "before."
-These allow one to specify in a `POST` request where a new text segment should be inserted.
-One or the other of "after" and "post" must be included in a `POST` request.
+These allow one to specify in a POST request where a new text segment should be inserted.
+One or the other of "after" and "post" must be included in a POST request.

 As with the other extended methods, there is also the optional addition of the "token" parameter for authentication and access control.

 #### Extended Documents URI Template
 Here is a template of the URI for the Documents endpoint with support for the extended methods.
-The route itself (/dts/api/documents/) is up to the implementer.
-The only new parameter added to the core Documents URI template is the "token" parameter.
+The route itself (here `/dts/api/documents/`) is up to the implementer.

 ```json
 {
   "@context": {